seunggookim/manymusic-stim/index.md

 ## 😀How to use it?
 The ManyMusic-Stim dataset is available for download from [Zenodo](https://zenodo.org/record/1234567).
+The dataset includes:

-The dataset includes audio files in MP3 format, metadata in CSV format, and subjective ratings of musical emotions in CSV format.
+- audio files in MP3 format,
+- metadata in CSV format, and
+- subjective ratings of musical emotions in CSV format.

 The audio files are encoded at 320 kbps, and the metadata includes information such as the title, artist, genre, and duration of each track.
 The subjective ratings of musical emotions include ratings for valence, arousal, and dominance, as well as ratings for specific emotions such as happiness, sadness, and anger.